Kitchen Plumbing Bexley — Verified Plumbers

 Kitchen sink installation.
 Supply and waste connections for new sinks and mixer taps, including under-sink isolation valves.
 In Bexley’s inter-war semis, the original kitchen sink position is often constrained by where the soil stack enters the building — a plumber should check the waste route before confirming a new position.

 Tap repair and replacement.
 Dripping taps, stiff taps and mixer cartridge replacement.
-Hard water in Bexley’s DA postcodes attacks tap cartridges and ceramic discs faster than in softer water areas — a like-for-like cartridge replacement without descaling the seat is a temporary fix at best.
+In Bexley’s hard-water region, limescale can increase wear on tap cartridges and ceramic discs over time — a like-for-like cartridge replacement without descaling the seat is a temporary fix at best.

 Dishwasher connection.
 Hot or cold supply connection and waste outlet installation.
-A correctly installed dishwasher connection includes an isolation valve on the supply and a standpipe or direct waste connection that meets Water Fittings Regulations requirements.
+The supply connection must comply with the Water Supply (Water Fittings) Regulations 1999, including appropriate backflow protection.⁶ A correctly installed dishwasher connection includes an isolation valve on the supply and a standpipe or direct waste connection installed in accordance with the Regulations and manufacturer instructions.

 Washing machine connection.
 Supply and waste connections for washing machines, including replacement of failed hoses and blockages in the washing machine waste trap — a common kitchen blockage source.